OP-TED/eforms-notice-editor/README.md

 ## Run server

-This is Jetty based (a bit like Tomcat but self contained):
+This is Jetty based (a bit like Tomcat but self contained, you could easily switch to Tomcat):

 ```
 mvn compile exec:java -Dexec.mainClass="eu.europa.ted.eforms.noticeeditor.EformsNoticeEditorApp"
 ```

-In your browser go to: `localhost:8080/` (or whatever the start logs say)
+In your browser go to: `localhost:8080/` (or whatever the start logs say) For the port settings see `application.properties`.

-Login credentials: see application.properties (will be done by EU login later probably through Spring Security module or via eUI ??)
+Login credentials and security: Spring Security could be used.

+## Important files

-See application.properties
+application.properties
-See SdkRestController.java
+SdkRestController.java
+SdkService.java